MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

 ## Prerequisites

-Before you can modify user roles, the following prerequisites must be in place:
+Before you can modify user roles:

-- You have an active Dynamics 365 Guides license.
+- You must have an active Dynamics 365 Guides license.
 For more information, see [Try or buy, and deploy Dynamics 365 Guides](setup.md).

-- The latest Dynamics 365 Guides solution is installed.
-For more information, see [Upgrade to the latest solution](upgrade.md).
+- The latest Dynamics 365 Guides solution must be installed.
+For more information, see [Update to the latest solution](upgrade.md).

-- You have access to the Power Platform admin center and have full admin privileges.
+- You must have access to the Power Platform admin center and have full admin privileges.

 ## Assign user roles